Clifford Brown: Legacy

 Jazz historian Ira Gitler said of Brown, "l'm sorry I never got to know him better.
 Not that it necessarily follows that one who plays that beautifully is also a marvelous person, but I think one can discern in Clifford Brown's case that the particular kind of extraordinary playing was linked to an equally special human being ...
 Photographs of Clifford Brown reveal some of that inner self; the shots in which he is depicted in a playing attitude show his intensity, that utter concentration and total connection with his instrument."

 In the 1990s, video from the TV program Soupy's On (starring comedian Soupy Sales, who was a big jazz fan and booked several top musical stars for his show) was discovered of Clifford Brown playing two tunes.
 This is the only video recording known to exist of Brown.

-Brown's nephew, drummer Rayford Griffin (né Rayford Galen Griffin; b.
+Brown's nephew, drummer Rayford Griffin (' Rayford Galen Griffin; b.
 1958), modernized Brown's music on his 2015 album Reflections of Brownie.
 Brown's grandson, Clifford Benjamin Brown III (b.
 1982), plays trumpet on one of the tracks, "Sandu".

-Benny Golson composed "I Remember Clifford" in 1957 as a tribute to Brown, and Jon Hendricks added lyrics.
+Benny Golson composed "I Remember Clifford" in 1957 as a tribute to Brown, to which Jon Hendricks added lyrics.
 Dizzy Gillespie, Art Farmer, Bud Powell, Art Blakey, and Golson himself used the song to pay tribute throughout subsequent years.
 Arturo Sandoval dedicated an album, I Remember Clifford, to Brown in 1992.